 One of the highlights was getting new trail shoes.
 I tried on every type of HOKA but could not find one that fit like my EVO’s, and since HOKA is a crack shoe, like a drug that had sucked me into its cushy comfort, every other shoe – Altra, Salomon, etc., felt like I was wearing a brick on my foot.

 I settled on the HOKA Mafate Speed 3 trail runners.
-They were expensive and felt tight, but they would loosen, and the tread was amazing.
+They were expensive and felt tight, but they would loosen, and the tread was terrific.
 These looked like the little tanks of trail runners, and I was tired of falling with my shoes constantly sliding out from under me.
 If these lugs could not grip the gravel and rock, then the falling was not shoe related, and I needed to take a more introspective approach to my balance issues.

 I was waiting on a new credit card that had been overnighted, and Cricket went to pick up a new antibiotic prescription for her cold, so we did not get to Sunflower until early afternoon.
 I had eaten way too much rich food over the last couple of days and was miserable on the ride up.
 My stomach is a little sensitive.